Solving discrete constrained problems on de Rham complex: Conclusions

 \section{Conclusions}

 In this paper, we consider solving the discrete systems of the constrained problems on de Rham complex.
 The first difficulty is the poor condition of the discrete systems.
 Many existing iterative methods and preconditioning techniques do not work for such systems.
-The second difficulty is that the systems are non-invertible in the case that the inf-sup condition about the constraint term is not satisfied, even if the desired component in the system is still unique.
+The second difficulty is that the systems are non-invertible in the case that the constraint terms do not satisfy inf-sup condition, even if the desired component in the system is still unique.

 We discretize the constrained problems use the finite element complex.
 We prove that the matrices in the algebraic system satisfy the property $ \mcA\mcM^{-1}\mcB = 0 $.
 This property corresponds to the property $ d^2 =0 $ on complex.
-This is an extra property of the systems in this paper compared with general constrained problems.
-By this property, we prove that the explicit Hodge decomposition of the right hand side can be obtained through solving a Hodge Laplacian.
+This is the extra property of the matrix systems in this paper compared with general constrained problems.
+By this property, we prove that the explicit Hodge decomposition of the right hand side can be obtained through solving a Hodge Laplacian problem.
 We construct several equivalent problems for the discrete systems.
-No mater whether inf-sup condition is satisfied or not, only if the component $ \vu_h $ is unique, we can solve it though some well-posed problems in the equivalent problems.
+No mater whether the constraint term satisfy inf-sup condition or not, only if the component $ \vu_h $ is unique, we can solve it though some well-posed problems.
 Furthermore, the spectral distributions of the equations contained in these equivalent problems are Laplace-like, if the complex is Fredholm.
 Then many existing iterative methods and preconditioning techniques can be applied to solving them.
-In our paper \cite{Aux_iter}, we have discussed how to solve the linear equations and eigenvalue problems in the equivalent problems.
+In our paper \cite{Aux_iter}, we have discussed how to solve the linear equations and eigenvalue problems in these equivalent problems.
 This make the large-scalar constrained discrete problem become easy to solve.

 We provide several numerical experiments on $ \mbR^3 $ complex to verify the equivalent problems.
-The numerical results show the capability and efficiency of the methods that we propose.
+The numerical results show the capability and efficiency of the equivalent problems that we construct.